The Data Protection Act and Dentistry

 Do I have to give my patients access to their records?

-Bear in mind that subject access confers a right to see the information contained within personal data, not to be given copies of documents.
-As such you can consider providing a transcript of relevant information; although it may be easier to simply provide copies.
+Bear in mind that subject access confers a right to see the information contained within personal data and not to be given copies of documents.

-For more information regarding patient requests for data see our Dental Bulletin, Issue 14.
+For more information regarding patient requests for data, see Issue 14 of our Dental Bulletin.

 What steps can be taken to minimise risk?

-Appoint one person in the practice responsible for data security.
-Ensure all those working in the practice understand what is required of them.
+There are a number of steps that can be taken to minimise risk.
+In the first instance, it is best to appoint one person in the practice to be responsible for data security.
+Next, ensure all those working in practice understand what is required of them.

-Where a dentist is required to share a patient’s medical records with another medical professional it will be necessary to inform the patient of the nature of the information, why it is being disclosed and what the consequences will be.
-Care must be taken to record that permission was obtained.
+When a dentist is required to share a patient’s medical records with another medical professional, it will be necessary to inform the patient of the nature of the information, why it is being disclosed and the consequences.
+In addition, care must be taken to record that permission was obtained.

-If you have any questions about the content of this e-bulletin, or are facing criminal or regulatory proceedings as a result of data breaches call Julia Furley on 020 7388 1658 or email at firstname.lastname@example.org.
+If have any questions about the content of this e-bulletin, or are facing criminal or regulatory proceedings as a result of data breaches, call on 020 7388 1658 or email.